Michael Levadoux: Life

 Levadoux was born on April 1, 1746 at Clermont-Ferrand, in Auvergne, France.
 He studied theology at the Sulpician Seminary at Clermont beginning on October 30, 1769.
 He spent one year at "Solitude", or Sulpician novitiate.
 He was the director of the Grand séminaire de Limoges from 1774 to 1791.

 In consequence of the threatening aspect of affairs for Catholicism during the French Revolution, Jacques-André Emery, Superior-General of the Sulpicians, deemed it prudent to found a house of their institute abroad, and at the suggestion of Antonio Dugnani, nuncio at Paris, the United States was chosen.
 Negotiations were opened with Bishop Carroll, recently consecrated, and after some delay Francis C. Nagot was named first director of the projected seminary at Baltimore.
 With him was associated Levadoux, John Tessier, Gamier, and Montdésir, together with several seminarians.

 Delavau, canon of St. Martin of Tours, and François-René de Chateaubriand joined the party, which sailed from Saint Malo, April 8, 1791, and after a tempestuous and roundabout voyage reached Baltimore July 10.
-For one year, Levadoux, as treasurer, assisted Nagot in organizing the Seminary of St. Mary's, and was then sent by the latter to the Illinois mission, for which Emery had at first destined Chicosneau, deeming Levadoux a better administrator of temporal affairs.
+For one year, Levadoux, as treasurer, assisted Nagot in organizing the Seminary of St. Mary's, and was then sent by the latter to the Illinois mission, for which Emery had at first destined Chicoisneau, deeming Levadoux a better administrator of temporal affairs.
 Empowered as vicar-general by Carroll, he took his departure for the West on January 15, 1792.